Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

 Project structure
 -----------------

-As a result of `mvn archetype: generate` we got the project with the following structure:
+As a result of `mvn archetype:generate` we got the project with the following structure:

 .. code-block:: text